woct0rdho/torch-ggml-ops/README.md

 python3 tools/generate_vendor.py --llama-cpp=/path/to/llama.cpp/
 ```

-Build against ROCm and PyTorch in the current environment, and install in place:
+Build the package with ROCm and PyTorch in the current environment, and install in place:

 ```bash
 pip install --no-build-isolation --no-deps -e .
 ```

-Run unit tests:
+Currently my forked [transformers with GGUF quantizer](https://github.com/woct0rdho/transformers/tree/gguf) is required to run the tests.
+Install it, and download the [example GGUF model](https://huggingface.co/mudler/Qwen3.6-35B-A3B-APEX-GGUF/blob/main/Qwen3.6-35B-A3B-APEX-I-Mini.gguf), then run the tests:

 ```bash
 GGUF_MMQ_TEST_MODEL=/path/to/model.gguf pytest tests/